 background Norwegians from all global regions were significantly more likely to marry

 another immigrant background individual compared with their majority counterparts and immigrants and their descendants from other Nordic countries (reference category).
-Notably, immigrants and their descendants from Asia and MENA were 6.2 (e1.82= 6.17) and 5.9 (e1.77= 5.87) times as likely to marry another immigrant background person from the same region of origin relative to remaining unmarried as compared with non-migrants and those originating in another Nordic country.
+This was particularly so for immigrants and their descendants from Asia and MENA.
 A similar relationship was found in Sweden, though immigrants and descendants originating from Asia, Western Europe and South America were less likely to marry an immigrant background individual from the same region of origin compared with their counterparts of Nordic origin and majority individuals.
 In both countries, however, individuals originating from non-Nordic countries were significantly less likely to marry a majority spouse relative to remaining unmarried compared with majority individuals and Nordic immigrants and their descendants.

-In line with prior research on marital timing, the results in Table 2 further confirmed that the likelihood of marriage first increased but then decreased with age and that women were more likely to marry than men, likely attributable to an earlier age at first marriage.
+In line with prior research on marital timing, the likelihood of marriage first increased but then decreased with age.4 The results in Table 2 further confirmed that women were more likely to marry than men, likely attributable to an earlier age at first marriage.
 Having a non-marital birth was positively related to marrying a majority spouse in both countries, but increased the chance of marrying an immigrant background spouse in Sweden only.
 This finding suggests that immigrant background Swedes increasingly follow the Nordic family formation pattern of having their first birth outside of marriage.
 Education level was positively associated with marriage, but missing education and school enrolment were negatively associated with marriage.
 To be sure, the education gradient was stronger for marriage to a majority than to an immigrant background spouse.
 Last, we see from Table 2 that urbanites were more likely to marry an immigrant background spouse from a different region of origin and less likely to marry a majority spouse, compared with those living elsewhere in Norway and Sweden.

 To further assess the association between partner choice and marriage timing by generation and gender, we included interaction terms between age and age squared and migrant generation in separate models for men and women.
 The results from these interaction models are presented as predicted probabilities in Figures 1 to 3 (full model results available upon request).
 Note that these figures represent a standard profile: childless individuals of Western European immigrant descent with a secondary education, not currently enrolled in education, and living in an urban area.
 Given differences in coefficient and intercept estimates across countries, the magnitude of the probability of marriage in any one year varies by country and by the chosen profile of individuals.
 However, because our hypotheses concern the relative propensity to marry by age, generation, and gender, different proportionate shifts in the magnitude of the propensity to marry (by country or due to differences in the selected predicted probably profile) will not affect our interpretations of our results.